afesta12/CityParking/README.md

 ## Authors

-Contributors names and contact info
+Contributors names / what they did

 <!-- TODO add names / what each person did -->